Join the Adult Fitness Program Ask Yourself

 Please note: applications for Fall are due by April 15 and applications for Spring are due by October 1.

 Group Fitness Class Descriptions

-Our regular specialty classes will be on a 3-week rotating schedule to offer a variety of class types for everyone.
+Our regular specialty classes will be on a three-week rotating schedule to offer a variety of class types for everyone.
 These classes will always follow the daily warm-up.